tonywzhang/Study-Guide-Notes/Algorithms.md

 This representation is considered an adjacency matrix representation.

 If there are edges for each vertex towards every other vertex in the tree, it would expect there to be an estimated n^2 number of edges.
 An adjacency matrix would be a huge waste of space assuming n is an exceedingly large number.

+## Recursion

+### What is Recursion?

+The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called as recursive function.

+### What is base condition in recursion?

+In recursive program, the solution to base case is provided and solution of bigger problem is expressed in terms of smaller problems.

+### When does Stack Overflow occur in recursion?

+If the base case is not reached or not defined, then stack overflow problem may arise.